Geri-jpg/Iscsi-Nas-Setup-for-steam-/README.md

 # Guide: Setting Up a Steam Library via iSCSI on NAS (Linux)

+> ⚠️ Why this guide?
+Steam on Linux does **not** support CIFS/SMB network mounts for game library folders due to permission and execution limitations.
+If you try to add a network share via Samba, Steam will reject it.
+The only reliable workaround is using an iSCSI volume, which appears to the system as a local disk.
+This guide shows you how.

 ## Requirements

 * NAS with iSCSI support (e.g., Synology, TrueNAS)